bytechefhq/bytechef/docs/src/content/docs/reference/components/filesystem.md

 ### Create Temp Directory
-Creates a temporary directory on the filesystem.
+Creates a file in the temporary directory on the filesystem.
+Returns the created directory's full path.

 #### Properties